syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

 ## Html Table Data

-The Diagram provides support to populate diagram from the **HTML table**.
-It is flexible to convert HTML table to diagram using **Data Manager**.
+The Diagram provides support to populate the Diagram from the **HTML table**.
+It is flexible to convert HTML table to Diagram by using **Data Manager**.

-The following code illustrates how to convert HTML table to diagram.
+The following code illustrates how to convert HTML table to the Diagram.

 {% highlight html %}
 <!-- HTML Table -->